NNPDF/pinecards/README.md

     ./run.sh

 to get a list available datasets.
-Pick the one you're interested in, and pass it to `./run.sh`.
-The following should run very quickly:
+Pick the one you want to generate, and pass it to `./run.sh`.
+The following can be used to test the toolchain and should run fairly quickly:

     ./run.sh TEST_RUN_SH